utahstate/sysadmin-exercise/README.md

 Before you start, ensure that you have:

 - A virtual machine (VM) with your desired operating system installed.
+You should be able to use Windows or Linux.
+- Use the virtualization software of your choise (i.e. VMware, VirtualBox, QEMU, Parallels, etc.)
+- This Docker image will only run in a virtual machine.

 ## Instructions